MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             #ticket_number : Author : Ticket title

-        where author is the srs username.
+        where author is the SRS username of the developer - usually the Reported By field on the ticket.

     .. tab-item:: LFRic Core